Joe Rogan Onnit creatine 5 g: What science actually shows

 Why Joe Rogan’s “5 grams” creatine dose is the default

-Joe Rogan creatine type and amount: Type is creatine monohydrate.
+Type and amount: Creatine monohydrate.
 Amount is 5 g per day for most men as a practical maintenance habit.[1]

 According to the ISSN position stand, some men use a short loading phase of about 20 grams per day, typically split into 4 doses, for 5 to 7 days, then drop to a maintenance dose like 3 to 5 grams daily.[1]
 You do not need loading to benefit.
 Loading just gets you to “topped off” faster.
 If a “5 grams” dose bothers your stomach, split it into two smaller doses with meals, then reassess after a week.

-If the search term in your head is “joe rogan creatine recommendation type dosage,” remember that the “type” and “dose” are the main story.
+If you tend to overthink the “type” and “dose,” remember that those are the main story.
 The rest is execution.
 Pick a plain creatine monohydrate powder you will actually take daily, and treat 3 to 5 grams as the long-game habit.[1]

 Vitamin D and hormonal signaling